We are Social:

 Cast metal bars (cobalt chronium) tend to be the cheapest and are prone to fracture and can be harder to repair than acrylic bridges which are reinforced with titanium.

-Each dentist has their own approach to All-On-4 teeth, it can often come down to their access to the right dental lab technology.
-Perth Dental Implant Centre works with Dental Engineering, a local dental laboratory in Perth which has titanium-milling technology and can meet the 1-2 day turnaround time required for All-On-4® surgery.
+Each dentist has their own approach to All-on-4 teeth, it can often come down to their access to the right dental lab technology.
+Perth Dental Implant Centre works with Dental Engineering, a local dental laboratory in Perth which has titanium-milling technology and can meet the 1-2 day turnaround time required for All-on-4® surgery.

-Most patients with healthy and sufficient jaw bone may be suitable for All-On-4® dental implants.
+Most patients with healthy and sufficient jaw bone may be suitable for All-on-4® dental implants.
 However, some medical conditions and lifestyle factors may influence treatment success, or require additional procedures to support dental implants.

 Watch as implant surgeon Dr David Norcross explains patient eligibility and success factors: